KhronosGroup/Vulkan-Tools/BUILD.md

 | Microsoft Visual Studio 2015 | "Visual Studio 14 2015 Win64" | "Visual Studio 14 2015" |
 | Microsoft Visual Studio 2017 | "Visual Studio 15 2017 Win64" | "Visual Studio 15 2017" |

-#### The Vulkan Loader Library

-TODO: LOADER_REPO_ROOT

-Vulkan programs must be able to find and use the vulkan-1.dll library.
-While several of the test and demo projects in the Windows solution set this up automatically, doing so manually may be necessary for custom projects or solutions.
-Make sure the library is either installed in the C:\Windows\System32 folder, or that the PATH environment variable includes the folder where the library resides.

 ## Building On Linux

 ### Linux Build Requirements